LLNL/Caliper/doc/sphinx/services.rst

 Caliper must be initialized on each thread that should be sampled.
-This can be done explicitly via the annotation API, or via the pthread service for child threads.
+This can be done explicitly via the annotation API, or via the :ref:`pthread <pthread-service` service for child threads.

 .. envvar:: CALI_SAMPLER_FREQUENCY